Skip to content

 Benefits:

-1. The main app remains stable.
+1. the main app remains stable

-2. The rendering worker can be restarted independently.
+2. the rendering worker can be restarted independently

-This is especially useful in:
+This approach is especially useful in:

 • Docker or Kubernetes environments